thehaitianmufasa/12thhaus-v2/payment-infrastructure-audit.md

 ## Executive Summary
 **Infrastructure Readiness: 40% Complete**

-The LangGraph multi-agent platform has a **solid foundation** for payment infrastructure with a well-designed database schema and GraphQL subscriptions.
+The 12thhaus multi-agent platform has a **solid foundation** for payment infrastructure with a well-designed database schema and GraphQL subscriptions.
 However, the actual Stripe integration, payment UI, and API endpoints are **completely missing** and need to be built from scratch.

 ## ✅ Existing Infrastructure (COMPLETE)